South Gippsland Highway community update - March 2019

 We’re removing the dangerous and congested level crossing at South Gippsland Highway, Dandenong South, with a new road bridge.

-As one of the busiest level crossings in Melbourne, with over 31,000 cars and tracks travelling across the level crossing each day, this project will improve safety and traffic flow, slashing travel times for tens of thousands of people who rely on this route every day.
+As one of the busiest level crossings in Melbourne, with over 31,000 cars and trucks travelling across the level crossing each day, this project will improve safety and traffic flow, slashing travel times for tens of thousands of people who rely on this route every day.

 Melbourne’s south-east is one of Australia’s busiest manufacturing regions, which means that good freight connections are critical.
 Removing the South Gippsland Highway level crossing will improve freight connections in the area, supporting the local economy and jobs.